AdobeDocs/document-services/src/pages/use-cases/page-content/agreements-and-contracts/sales-proposals-and-contracts.md

 2. Design the sales proposal and contract template using Microsoft Word
 3. Use Adobe Document Generation Tagger in Word to place fields into the template based on the data model from the form
 4. Run the Adobe Document Generation API to merge data from the form into the template, creating a final proposal and contract in PDF
-5. Send to Adobe Sign if signatures are required, and if not, to email directly
+5. Send to Adobe Acrobat Sign if signatures are required, and if not, to email directly

 ### Enhancements